 Question 48:

-Winter days are cold for the birds.
+Winter days are cold for the

 The highlighted word 'birds' is a noun.
 A noun is the name of a person, place, thing or idea.
 In this sentence it is the object of the prepositional phrase. (c) 2012 iHomeEducator